hms-networks/flexy-thingworx-connector/thingworx-import/README.md

 CandyMachine-pwr,
 LowPowerMode

-In this case BottleCapperMaxBottles and lowPowerMode would get stored in the generic ExampleEwon-InfoDataTable-TableData because they contain no hyphens.
+In this case BottleCapperMaxBottles and lowPowerMode would get stored in the generic ExampleEwon-GenericMachine-non-loggedProperties because they contain no hyphens.

-CandyMachine-pwr, CandyMachine-flavor, CandyMachine-LastMaintenanceDate, and CandyMachine-color are all stored in a data table called ExampleEwon-CandyMachine-TableData.
+CandyMachine-pwr, CandyMachine-flavor, CandyMachine-LastMaintenanceDate, and CandyMachine-color are all stored in a Thing called ExampleEwon-CandyMachine.

-NOTE: When the candyMachine tags are stored, the 'CandyMachine' part of their name is not dropped, so CandyMachine-flavor is still stored as a tag called CandyMachine-flavor within ExampleEwon-CandyMachine-TableData.
+NOTE: When the candyMachine tags are stored, the 'CandyMachine' part of their name is not dropped, so CandyMachine-flavor is still stored as a property called CandyMachine-flavor within ExampleEwon-CandyMachine.

 # Common Errors